Distribution Strategy: Choosing Among the Best Distribution Strategies

 What are different distribution Channels?

 These channels are all about how to distribute products to customers.
 As a distributor, you obtain goods, store them, and then sell to customers via a distribution channel.
-Different channels include:
+Different channels include following levels:

-Zero level – This distribution channel involves direct contact between manufacturers and customers.
+- Zero – This distribution channel involves direct contact between manufacturers and customers.
 It is the shortest.

-Level two – It involves two intermediaries, and this can be a wholesaler and a retailer. .
+- Two – It involves two intermediaries, and this can be a wholesaler and a retailer.

 How can I select the right distribution strategy for my wholesale business?